markonikovic/globalBondTraining/README.md

     1. Executive VAN?
         1. Mercedes Sprinter.
         2. Ford Transit.
-11.What are some of the larger vehicles than executive van?
+11. What are some of the larger vehicles than executive van?
   - Vehicles larger than a vans are mini-coaches and buses(party bus).

-12.What are some of the luxury vehicles used for proms, weddings, bachelor parties, etc?
+12. What are some of the luxury vehicles used for proms, weddings, bachelor parties, etc?
   - Vehicles that are usually rented for proms and weddings are:
     - stretched limos.
     - party buses.